 Hearing Voices – Healing Voices

-When people listen to Jenni sing they often report hearing glimpses and echoes of indigenous voices from around the world in her voice – Indian, African, Persian, Indonesian, Aboriginal, Mongolian, Spanish, Egyptian, Celtic, Inuit, Pygmy… As well as recognizing this, they often find that the music seems to be moving energy in the room while shifting and releasing tensions in the body.
+When people listen to Jenni sing they often report hearing glimpses and echoes of indigenous voices from around the world in her voice – Indian, African, Persian, Indonesian, Aboriginal, Mongolian, Spanish, Egyptian, Celtic, Inuit, Pygmy… As well as recognising this, they often find that the music seems to be moving energy in the room while shifting and releasing tensions in the body.

 Answering the Call